jiaodaxiaozi/column-generation-framework/readme.md

 ### Configuration Files:

-+ params.mod : contain definition of your data
++ params.mod : contain definition of your data. _sysmsg.mod_ need to be included in this file
-+ model.ini  : define nodes with corresponding models
++ model.ini  : define loading models

 ### Special Nodes:

 + START : will be called first
 + RELAX : relax version of Restricted Master Problem (RMP)
-+ FINAL : the RMP problem
++ FINAL : the RMP problem that contains the solution

+### Running

-run _oplrun -D input="datafile" ../../solver.mod_  in your directory.
+_oplrun -D input="datafile" [path-to]/solver.mod_  in your directory.